-Next fall, 36 students from Skidmore's Class of 2018 will have the opportunity to spend their first semester of college in London, one of the world's great cities.
+Each fall, 36 students from Skidmore's incoming first-year class will have the opportunity to spend their first semester of college in London, one of the world's great cities.
 In addition to allowing students to enjoy the historical and cultural riches of England's capital, the First-Year Experience in London enables them to begin working toward their Skidmore degrees; helps prepare them for Skidmore's academic challenges and opportunities; and builds strong connections and friendships among the participants.
-This unique program is in its 14th year.

-Students will study under the guidance of two Skidmore faculty directors who will oversee the academic program, serve as advisors and mentors for the students, and organize a variety of group cultural excursions and activities.
-The directors, Mark Hofmann, Professor of Mathematics and Katie Hauser, Associate Professor of Art History, will each teach a required Scribner Seminar.
+Students will study under the guidance of two Skidmore Faculty Coordinators who will oversee the academic program, serve as advisors and mentors for the students, and organize a variety of group cultural excursions and activities.
+The Faculty Coordinators will each teach a required Scribner Seminar.
 These courses have been specifically designed for the program and take full advantage of London's resources.
-Students will take additional classes at the IES Abroad (Institute for the International Education of Students) London Center.
+Students will take additional classes at the IES Abroad London Center.
 All courses are considered Skidmore courses; grades will appear on the Skidmore transcript and will count toward the Skidmore GPA.
 A number of courses may also count toward core-curriculum requirements.
-At the conclusion of the program, students will join their classmates in Saratoga Springs for their second semester.
+At the conclusion of the program, students will join their classmates in Saratoga Springs for the spring semester.

 Why the FYE in London?